jain628/SeattleAirbnb-Data-Analysis/Readme.md

 The full set of files related to this is available on kaggle. <br>

 ### File Descriptions
-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+There is final_code.ipynb notebook available here to showcase work related to the above questions.
+Notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.<br>

 ### Results
 The main findings of the code can be found in the post available <a href = "https://medium.com/@jainpranjal4444/how-to-break-the-ice-with-datasets-and-then-leverage-their-friendship-to-gain-useful-insights-c1301030f1c4">here</a>